Gopi Shankar Madurai: Social activism

-Shankar was a speaker at WorldPride Madrid Summit 2017.
-Shankar shared chair with Federico Mayor Zaragoza Director-General of UNESCO, Myrna Cunningham of United Nations Permanent Forum on Indigenous Issues and Zanele Muholi (artivist) for the historic Madrid Summit Declaration.
+Shankar spoke at the WorldPride Madrid Summit in 2017, co-chairing a session with former Director-General of UNESCO Federico Mayor Zaragoza, former United Nations Permanent Forum on Indigenous Issues chairperson Myrna Cunningham, and Zanele Muholi, contributing to the Madrid Summit Declaration.

-The State Council of Educational Research and Training under Government of Tamil Nadu has called Shankar to give inputs on sex, gender and sexuality studies for the 2017 New School Curriculum Development Committee of Tamil Nadu to include LGBTQIA+ community in school studies.
-Ze was also part of the panel on Theological Reader on Gender & Sexuality for National Council of Churches in India.
+The State Council of Educational Research and Training (Government of Tamil Nadu) consulted Shankar for inputs on sex, gender, and sexuality studies for the 2017 New School Curriculum Development Committee, aiming to include the LGBTQIA+ community in school curricula.
+They also contributed to the panel for a Theological Reader on Gender & Sexuality for the National Council of Churches in India.

-Shankar is one of the founding members of Intersex Asia, it is the Asia's first collective forum for Intersex Individuals and organisations, the first state policy briefing on Intersex Human Rights was organised by Shankar in July 2019.
+Shankar is a founding member of Intersex Asia, the first regional collective for intersex individuals and organizations.
+In July 2019, they organized India's first state policy briefing on intersex human rights.

-In 2020 ze was one of the leading petitioners in the Delhi High Court case (Abhijit Iyer Mitra & Ors v.
-UOI) to recognize non-heterosexual marriages, and same sex union under the Hindu Marriage Act.
+In 2020, Shankar was a lead petitioner in the Delhi High Court case Abhijit Iyer Mitra & Ors v.
+UOI, seeking recognition of non-heterosexual marriages and same-sex unions under the Hindu Marriage Act, 1955.

 Transgender activism

 Shankar through Srishti Madurai helpline rescued several trans women from forced sex work and begging.
-Ze also mentors the "Transgender India" forum, India's first 24/7 holistic help and support discussion forum for intersex and transgender people, as well as their families.
+They also mentor the "Transgender India" forum, India's first 24/7 holistic help and support discussion forum for intersex and transgender people, as well as their families.

 Shankar and trans woman S. Swapna staged a protest in Madurai collectorate on 7 October 2013 demanding reservation and to permit alternate genders to appear for examinations conducted by TNPSC, UPSC, SSC and Bank Exams.
 Later, Swapna successfully moved the Madras High Court in 2013 seeking permission to write the TNPSC Group II exam as a female candidate.

 As the south regional representative of National Council for Transgender Persons Gopi ensured justice for transgender persons on various civil and human rights related cases.
-Ze ensured inheritance rights for Transgender people and invoked Transgender Persons (Protection of Rights) Act, 2019 along with The Protection of Children from Sexual Offences Act, Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 in several cases dealing with sexual abuse of gender non-conforming children in the southern states of India.
+They ensured inheritance rights for Transgender people and invoked Transgender Persons (Protection of Rights) Act, 2019 along with The Protection of Children from Sexual Offences Act, Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 in several cases dealing with sexual abuse of gender non-conforming children in the southern states of India.

 In March 2022, newspaper The Hindu reported that Shankar resigned from the post of the south regional representative of NCTP, citing bureaucratic harassment and insensitivity.
 The newspaper quoted Shankar saying that the 'ceremonial' position was not serving the needs of the transgender community.
-Shankar later stated that ze would not resign until the end of the tenure and would continue to serve in the body.
+Shankar later stated that they would not resign until the end of the tenure and would continue to serve in the body.